Nick Merriman: Manchester Museum

 Merriman was appointed director of Manchester Museum in the University of Manchester in 2006.
 Merriman focused the museum's mission on promoting understanding between cultures and working towards a sustainable world and also oversaw the refurbishment of most of the museum's permanent galleries.
 This, together with a major programme of public engagement, led to a doubling of the museum's visitor numbers to over 500,000 a year.
 Over a decade, audiences also diversified to approximately reflect the demographics of the Greater Manchester population.

 The museum gained a reputation for innovative work.
 This included the installation of a 'hermit' in the museum's tower in 2009 where a performance artist, Ansuman Biswas, lived for 40 days and 40 nights, contemplating the future of the planet and inviting people to think about why museums hold on to huge amounts of material, and the use of events company villa eugénie — who normally work on fashion launches — to work on the radical redisplay of the museum's natural history galleries.

 Merriman also led a £13m capital project to transform the capacity of the museum and open it up to wider publics, including a new exhibition hall, a South Asia Gallery in partnership with the British Museum and a Chinese Culture Gallery.
-In 2018 Merriman was succeeded by Esme Ward, the first female Director in the Museum’s history, who saw the project through to opening in 2021.
+In 2018 Merriman was succeeded by Esme Ward, the first female Director in the Museum's history, who saw the project through to opening in 2021.

 In 2017 Merriman was made Honorary Professor of Museum Studies at the University of Manchester.

 Horniman Museum and Gardens

 In May 2018 Merriman was appointed Chief Executive of the Horniman Museum and Gardens in London, succeeding Dame Janet Vitmayer.
-Building on the Horniman’s position as London’s only museum where nature and culture can be seen side by side, he developed a new mission around shaping a positive future for the world we all share.

-Since then the Horniman has developed a particular focus on engaging visitors with the climate and ecological crisis and with the colonial legacy of the Horniman’s collections.
+Merriman was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to the arts and heritage.

+English Heritage

+Merriman took up the role of chief executive of English Heritage in February 2024.
+He initiated a programme of cost-cutting, in the face of financial challenges and post-pandemic changes to visitor behaviour; this involved job cuts, downgrading of professional curatorial roles, and site closures in winter.
+On 24 June 2025 it was announced that he had stood down from the role, for personal family reasons.